 - If you’re not on an oil-free diet, then don’t omit the fat!
 Omitting the oil will result in really dry granola that you’re not going to like.
 I normally use coconut oil and love the result, but you could also use olive oil if you prefer.

-- Always add dried fruits after you bake the granola.
+- Always add dried fruit after you bake the granola.
 I made this mistake before and added goji berries before baking the granola.
 I ended up with burnt and bitter goji berries that ruined the taste of the granola.
 Also, think of how long each ingredient need to be baked, if you’re using delicate nuts like pecans then add them halfway through the cooking.
 Using coconut flakes?
 Add them in the last 7 minutes of baking.

-- The granola will start hardening as it cools down, so don’t worry if it feels soft when the granola is still warm.
+- The granola will start to harden as it cools down, so don’t worry if it feels soft when the granola is still warm.
 However, if the granola does not harden then bake for 10 more minutes.

 I like to have this granola with plant milk.
-My favourite is oat milk but almond milk tastes great as well and cashew milk is also amazing!
-The milk becomes so flavourful because of all the spices used, and that’s my favourite thing about this Christmas granola.
+My favorite is oat milk but almond milk tastes great as well and cashew milk is also amazing!
+The milk becomes so flavourful because of all the spices used, and that’s my favorite thing about this Christmas granola.

 I also like to have my granola with soy yogurt, and sliced dried fruits.